producerphp/producer.producer/README.md

 When you validate the library package, Producer will:

-- Sync with the remote origin (i.e., pull from the remote origin, then push any local changes, then check the local status to make sure everything is committed and pushed)
 - Validate the composer.json file
-- Check for informational files (see below) and for a `phpunit.xml.dist` file
+- Sync with the remote origin
+    - Pull from the remote origin
+    - Push any local changes to the remote origin
+- Check that the local repository status is clean
+- Run the quality command (typically `composer check`)
+- Check that the local repository status is still clean
-- Check that the license file has the current year in it
+- Check that a LICENSE file exists and has the current year in it
-- Call `composer update`, run the unit tests, and make sure they cleaned up after
-- Check that the changes file is in the most-recent commit to the repository
+- Check that a CHANGELOG file exists and is in the most-recent commit to the repository
+- Check that a CHANGELOG file has a heading for the version being validated

 If any of those fails, then the package is not considered valid for release.